zhengchang907/arm-oraclelinux-wls/cluster/addnode.md

 #### Example Parameters JSON

-Here is a fully filled out parameters file, with Azure Active Directory and application gateway enabled.
+Here is a fully filled out parameters file, with Azure Active Directory enabled.
 We will leave values of `adminUsername`, `authenticationType`, `dnsLabelPrefix`, `managedServerPrefix`, `skuUrnVersion`, `usePreviewImage` and `vmSizeSelect` as default value.

 ```json
 {